 During acute withdrawal, clients can expect a number of withdrawal symptoms.
 Some of these are physical, and some are psychological.
 This stage typically takes one week to 10 days to complete.

 Subacute withdrawal, on the other hand, may take as long as two weeks to complete.
 This stage of withdrawal largely revolves around ongoing cravings.
 Even after withdrawal symptoms end, clients might crave meth.
-That’s one major reason why it makes sense to complete detox in a safe and secure Florida detox center without access to drugs.
+That’s one major reason it makes sense to complete detox in a safe and secure Florida detox center without drug access.

 During a meth withdrawal, many clients will experience speech impairment.
 When this happens, clients can have a hard time speaking coherently.
 They might mumble, or they might have a tough time remembering the words they want to use.
 While this is short-lived, it can be frustrating for clients in withdrawal who want to express themselves clearly.